 The benefits of decentralized management of customer reviews

 Who has the most information regarding the context in which a negative review was posted?
 If you want to have answers that match the reality, you’ll have to involve your points of sale.
 Moreover, the extra workload won’t be that big as one point of sale only gets a few reviews per week.
 Especially if you have an extending network, you’ll be able to make a lot of savings by using this strategy.

 Another strength of empowering your local points of sale: this will give the store managers a better understanding of what is going on in their stores.
-By managing reviews on a regular basis, store managers will be able to better comprehend their customers’ instore experience and how to improve this experience even further.
+By managing feedback and viewing the reporting on a regular basis, they can understand how to improve.

 You will have to balance out two main factors when using this approach : time and competence.
 Some tools will allow you to combine the strengths of the community managers with the strengths of the local store manager.

 For example, community managers could prepare semi-standardized response templates (the simple standard is deprecated) that would be used and customized by the managers.
 Similarly "macro" analyzes can be performed centrally while managers will follow the evolution of their point of sale.